 Name/Description Symbol KW Islanded Setpoint Adjust Raise/lower: When true, the raise and lower inputs adjust the KW Islanded setpoint.
 KW_ISLANDED_SETPTADJUST Pre-position X Enable: When true, the associated pre-position becomes the active KW Islanded setpoint.
-Lower PP1 Enable PP2 Enable PP3 Enable PP4 Enable PP5 Enable Lamp Test The lamp test will be performed when the Set input is true.
-The lamp test can also be accomplished by simultaneously pressing the Up and Down buttons on the front panel of the DGC-2020HD.
-LAMPTEST ► Set Line Drop Disable (VRM-2020) When true, line drop compensation is disabled.
-LDROP_DISABLE Disable Load Anticipation Inhibit When true, the load anticipation function is disabled.
-LDANTICIPATEINHIBIT Load Shed Bias Enable X When true, the corresponding Add Reserve Bias value is added to the calculation for determining when to add a load.
+Lower PP1 Enable PP3 Enable ► PP4 Enable PP5 Enable Lamp Test The lamp test will be performed when the Set input is true.
+The lamp test can also be accomplished by simultaneously pressing the Up and Down buttons on the front panel of the DGC-2020HD. ► Set Line Drop Disable (VRM-2020) LDROP_DISABLE When true, line drop compensation is disabled.
+Disable Live Bus Close Inhibit When true, the DGC-2020HD is prevented from closing a breaker onto a live LIVEBUSCLOSEINHIBIT bus.
+Inhibit Load Anticipation Inhibit When true, the load anticipation function is disabled.
+LDANTICIPATEINHIBIT Inhibit Load Shed Bias Enable X When true, the corresponding Add Reserve Bias value is added to the calculation for determining when to add a load.
 If multiple Load Shed Bias Enable elements are true simultaneously, the sum of all Add Reserve Bias values is added to the calculation.
-Enable Live Bus Close Inhibit When true, the DGC-2020HD is prevented from closing a breaker onto a live bus.
-Inhibit Load Take Over When the Set input is true, the generator is forced to start and either an open or closed transition is executed depending on the Mains Fail Transfer Type setting.
+Enable Load Shed Priority X Add Force add of a particular load.
+If this input is held true, the load will not be shed any time the Shed Load or Shed Load Fast inputs are true.
+If this particular load were to be the next priority to shed, but the Load Add input is true, the next Add lowest priority will be shed instead.
+The Trip All input has priority over the Load Add inputs.
+The loads will always be tripped with the Trip All input even if the Load Add input is true.
+Load Shed Priority X Trip Force trip of a particular load.
+If this input is held true, the load will not be considered for addition back into the system regardless of the system reserve capacity.
+If this particular load were to be the next priority to add, but the Load Trip input is true, the next highest priority will be added instead.
+The Load Trip input has priority over the Add All input.
+The load will not be enabled if the Load Trip and Add All inputs are simultaneously true.
+Load Take Over When the Set input is true, the generator is forced to start and either an open or closed transition is executed depending on the Mains Fail Transfer Type setting.
 Refer to the Breaker Management chapter for more information.
 LOADTAKEOVER ► Set